VAT France 2025

 VAT in France

 VAT in France is called the taxe sur la valeur ajoutée – short for TVA and has been in force since 1954.
 There are 5 VAT rates in France.
 The basic VAT rate in France is 20% and applies to all goods and services that are not subject to reduced rates.
-In addition, in France, there are four reduced VAT rates: 10%, 5.5%, 2.1% and 0%.
+In addition, in France, there are three reduced VAT rates: 10%, 5.5%, 2,1%.

 • Unprocessed agricultural products